 - In the

-<property name="ANTPROPERTIES" value="properties/javadb-build-properties.xml"/> <import file="${ANTPROPERTIES}"/>Similarly, if you are using MySQL, yourbuild.xml
+<property name="ANTPROPERTIES" value="properties/javadb-build-properties.xml"/> <import file="${ANTPROPERTIES}"/>Similarly, if you are using MySQL, yourbuild.xmlfile would contain this:

 <property name="ANTPROPERTIES" value="properties/mysql-build-properties.xml"/> <import file="${ANTPROPERTIES}"/>- In the